jimmyzywang/JZWGesturePassword/README.md

 JZWGesturePassword
 ==================

 GesturePassword for ios.
-It has concise interface
+It has concise interface and